 EPA issued a proposal on November 28, 2008.
 That proposal is complex, but the aspect of it that has received the most attention is the requirement that certain construction sites greater than 30 acres meet numerical turbidity limits (specifically,… More

 As we previously noted, last fall Massachusetts proposed sweeping new regulations designed to reduce phosphorus discharges in stormwater.
 In response to a very large number of comments, MassDEP is taking a second look at the regulations, though the bookies in Las Vegas are laying odds against there being any significant changes made when the regulations reappear.

 In an statement this week likely to send chills down the spine of developers, EPA Administrator Jackson called on Congress to provide a clearer definition of wetlands subject to permitting authority under the Clean Water Act.
 As most readers know, the 2006 Supreme Court decision in Rapanos v.
 United States narrowed the scope of regulatory jurisdiction over wetlands.
-Unfortunately, the absence of a majority decision in Rapanos means that, at this point, no one knows quite how much narrower.
-I think that most observers at least triangulate around Justice Kennedy’s concurring opinion, which stated that waters or… More
+Unfortunately, the absence of a majority decision in Rapanos means that,… More

 Justice Triumphs: The Supreme Court Upholds EPA’s Authority to Consider Costs Under Section 316(b) of the Clean Water Act